This article provides instructions on enabling logging in Verbum Bible Software.

 Step 2: Collect your Logs

-- Right-click the Verbum Log Files folder, and click Send to Compressed (zipped) folder.
+- Right-click the Verbum folder, and click Send to Compressed (zipped) folder.

 Email Customer Support the following information along with the zipped log files: